Why eCommerce Has Survived The Pandemic

-It feels like an obvious thing to say at a time when brick and mortar stores across the country are closed, but a huge reason for eCommerce’s success throughout the pandemic is due to its existence in solely online spaces and the safety that brings for consumers.
+It feels like an obvious thing to say at a time when brick-and-mortar stores across the country are closed, but a huge reason for eCommerce’s success throughout the pandemic is due to its existence in solely online spaces and the safety that brings to consumers.

 Yes, you need people to physically pack and deliver the orders, but at a time when human contact presents an unforeseen danger, the idea of getting everything from food to birthday presents to hobbyist tools without having to leave the house is incredibly appealing.